Metapa (Greece)

 Metapa (ἡ Μέταπα) was a town in ancient Aetolia, situated on the northern shore of Lake Trichonis, at the entrance of a narrow defile, and 59stadia from Thermum.
-It was burnt by Philip V of Macedon, on his invasion of Aetolia, in 218 BCE, as he returned from the capture of Thermum.
+It was burnt by Philip V of Macedon, on his invasion of Aetolia, in 218 BC, as he returned from the capture of Thermum.

 Its site is located near the modern Analipsis.